If you have filed a trade mark application in Australia, chances are you may receive an Adverse Examination Report.

 What is an Adverse Examination Report?

-If the Trade Mark Examiner identifies issues with your application, they will send you an Adverse Examination Report.
-The Report will outline the issues that have been identified with the application.
+The Report will outline the issues that have been identified with your trade mark application.

 The Examiner may also make some suggestions as to how you can resolve the issues, and you'll be given the Examiner's contact number so you can call them to discuss the Examination Report.